 It’s grown-up time, so break out the cheese and biscuits, top up your wine, stream the BT wifi, load up the logs on the fire, and find a film to nod off to on the squishy sofas.
 Apple Tree Farm House is unpretentious, homely, friendly and liveable, amid lush greenery.
 Get your wellies on and make some muddy memories.

 There’s six acres of beautiful gardens ripe for games of cricket and croquet.
 The gardens come with herbaceous borders and there’s an orchard dripping with fruit.
 Pack a picnic to take down to the spring-fed pond, bring the dogs, put the kids out and tell them to be home for tea.
 Just like the good old days of 1976.

-Play tennis all year round on the all-weather court.
+Play tennis all year round on the shared all-weather court.
 Dive into the heated pool.
 Burn some bangers on the barbecue and eat out on the terrace under big skies with the wood pigeons and goldfinches for company.
 Find your own quiet spot and be bothered only by books.

 And that’s not all.
 Appletree Farm House is part of a larger estate with ample access to cycle routes and public footpaths, giving you the opportunity to take some incredible countryside walks.
 In the summer months of June and July, the estate plays host to The Grange Festival, a public opera festival, but be sure to book your tickets in advance.